Iola Leroy: Iola Leroy and family

 Iola Leroy, the principal character of the novel.

 Harriet Johnson, Iola Leroy's grandmother.
 While a slave of Nancy Johnson, she resists a whipping.
 As a punishment, she is sold.

 Robert Johnson.
 He is still a child when separated from his mother Harriet.
 His enslaver, Nancy Johnson, sees him as a "pet animal" and teaches him to read.
 As a young man, he becomes the leader of a group of slaves who decide to seek refuge with the Union army during the Civil War.
 He enlists in a colored regiment and is promoted to lieutenant.
-On account of his white skin, his superiors council him to change to a white regiment for better chances of promotion, but he refuses.
+On account of his white skin, his superiors counsel him to change to a white regiment for better chances of promotion, but he refuses.
 After the war, he successfully runs a hardware store.

 Marie Leroy, Iola's mother.
 A small child when brutally separated from her mother Harriet Johnson, she finally becomes the slave of wealthy Eugene Leroy.
 When Eugene becomes seriously ill, she nurses him back to health.
 He sets her free, has her educated and marries her in a secret ceremony.
 Although she is so white that "no one would suspect that she has one drop of negro blood in her veins", the marriage results in the Leroy family becoming social outcasts.

 Harry Leroy, Iola's brother.
 Like Iola, he is educated in the North.
 The African ancestry of their mother is concealed from the children, and they are not allowed to pass their vacations at home, spending that time instead together with the parents in a northern holiday resort.
 When he learns that his father has died and his mother and sister are enslaved, he becomes seriously ill from the shock.
 When he recovers, the Civil War has begun and he decides to enlist in a colored regiment, making the recruiting officer wonder why a white man should want to do that.

 Dr. Frank Latimer, the man who Iola finally marries.
 He was born into slavery as the son of an enslaved mother of predominantly European ancestry and a white man.
 After emancipation, his mother invested her hard earnings to pay for his studies.
 He graduated as a medical doctor and afterwards met his white grandmother, the rich mother of his deceased father, who offered to "adopt him as her heir, if he would ignore his identity with the colored race".
 Although no trace of his African ancestry was visible in his appearance, he declined the offer.

 Lucille Delany, a black woman with apparently no European ancestry, the founder of a school for "future wives and mothers", and the woman who Harry finally marries.